woocommerce/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

+= 3.2.1 =
+* Fix - Discounts were not applying to total with Apple Pay.

 = 3.2.0 =
 * Fix - Authorized first orders were not able to be refund.
 * Fix - Payment Request not honoring different shipping address in certain cases.